nion-software/nionswift/docs/user_interface.rst

     :width: 321
     :alt: Inspector Session Subsection

 Editing session info in the inspector will not change global session info.
-To change global session info, use the Session utility panel.
+Global session info is added to a data item when it is acquired or imported.

 .. _Computation Inspector Section: